SS Empire Driver: Post-war

 Empire Driver departed from Buenos Aires on 10 May for Pernambuco, Brazil, arriving on 30 May.
 She departed on 10 June for Gibraltar, from where she departed on 29 June for London, arriving on 7 July.
 By 14 August 1945, Empire Driver had been transferred to the French Government and renamed Radiotélégraphiste Biard.
 She was named for Victor Biard, the radio operator on the British merchant ship Djurdjura, which was torpedoed and sunk by the Italian submarine Brin on 13 June 1941.
 She was placed under the management of Compagnie des Chargeurs Reunis, Le Havre, Seine-Maritime.

 In 1950, Radiotélégraphiste Biard was sold to Pasquale Mazzella, Naples and renamed Dea Mazzella.
 In May 1951, Dea Mazzella was caught up in industrial action by the Ship Painters' and Dockers' Union at Melbourne.
 The dockers had blacked certain New Zealand-flagged ships in support of striking dockworkers from that country.
 Dea Mazzella was berthed by two tugs manned by Royal Australian Navy crews and was loaded by Royal Australian Air Force personnel.
 On 11 July 1956, Dea Mazzella was in collision with the Panamanian Liberty ship Estoril, which sank at 42°50′N 61°00′W. Later that year, she was renamed Maria Mazzella.

-In 1960, Marial Mazzella was sold to Pala & Franchescini, Genoa and renamed Falzarego.
+In 1960, Maria Mazzella was sold to Pala & Franchescini, Genoa and renamed Falzarego.
 A further sale in 1964 to Società per Azioni Costanza, Genoa saw her renamed Grazia Prima.
 In 1965, she was sold to Luzmar SA, Liberia and renamed Missouri.
 She served until 1969, arriving on 8 February at Santander, Spain for scrapping.